ClementTsang/cargo-deb-arm/README.md

 ## Known Problems

 It seems like the automatic dependency detection includes the cross-compilation libraries, which may not be desirable.
-I'm not sure how to resolve this at the moment, but a workaround is setting platform-specific `depends` overrides in your main project's `Cargo.toml`, and calling them as needed.
+I'm not sure how to resolve this at the moment, but a (kinda bad) workaround is manually setting platform-specific `depends` overrides in your main project's `Cargo.toml`, and calling them as needed.
 For example:

 ```toml
 # Cargo.toml